- The Alliance makes its unique global PLMN ID available to enterprises for their own 5G private network

 New Private Network Subscriber category created to jumpstart deployment

-MFA has also created a new Private Network Subscriber category that will grant enterprises one complimentary Private Network ID package that they can use immediately to deploy their own 5G private network in locally licensed spectrum or MulteFire®/4G private network in unlicensed spectrum today.
+The Alliance has also created a new Private Network Subscriber category that will grant enterprises one complimentary Private Network ID package that they can use immediately to deploy their own 5G private network in locally licensed spectrum or MulteFire®/4G private network in unlicensed spectrum today.

 “For a one-time fee, Private Network Subscribers gain access to a Private Network ID package that is evergreen and does not need to be renewed,” added Chmaytelli.
 “Our members also will receive complimentary packages that will meet their deployment requirements.
-The MFA wants to help seed as many private networks as possible, and we’re excited to bring this important program to the entire industry.”
+The Alliance wants to help seed as many private networks as possible, and we’re excited to bring this important program to the entire industry.”

 - White Paper: “5G Private Networks for Maritime Use Opportunities for Digital Port Automation,” Beecham Research

 - White Paper: “The Importance of Spectrum Liberalization for Private 5G Networks,” ABI Research